-Patio season is still alive and well (it’s also the only way you can dine-out with some peace of mind)!
+Patio season is all year long in L.A. and it demands to be enjoyed!
 While heading to a lush rooftop towering above the bustling city is a perfect way to soak up the sun, these outdoor havens can offer a little variation to your summer in the city.
 From gorgeous ocean views to vivid refuges filled with plants and fairy lights, here are the best spots for al fresco dining in L.A. right now.